MSH9898/student-mental-health-dass21-analysis/README.md

 Users who reuse the dataset should follow the original data source's access, licensing, and citation requirements.

+## Data Preparation

+The data preparation script:

+- Validates all 21 DASS-21 questions to ensure responses are within the expected 0–3 range.
+- Treats invalid DASS-21 responses as missing values.
+- Treats ages below 15 as missing values.
+- Calculates Depression, Anxiety, and Stress subscale scores.
+- Preserves missing scores when all items belonging to a subscale are missing.

+The project uses raw DASS-21 subscale scores ranging from 0 to 21.
+Scores are not multiplied by two to convert them to the DASS-42 equivalent.

 ## Analysis

 The statistical analysis was conducted in R and includes: